-- (2) (subject to such manner of calculation and adjustments as may be prescribed by the SGX-ST for the purpose of determining the aggregate number of Shares (including Shares to be issued in pursuance of the Instruments, made or granted pursuant to this Resolution) that may be issued under sub-paragraph (1) above, the percentage of Shares (excluding treasury shares) that may be issued shall be based on the Company's total number of issued Shares (excluding treasury shares) at the date of the passing of this Resolution, after adjusting for (a) new Shares arising from the conversion or exercise of convertible securities or (b) new Shares arising from the exercising of share options or vesting of share awards outstanding and/or subsisting at the time of passing of this Resolution; provided that the options or awards were granted in compliance with Part VIII of Chapter 8 of the Catalist Rules; and (c) any subsequent bonus, consolidation or subdivision of Shares. - (3) in exercising the authority conferred by this Resolution, the Company shall comply with the requirements imposed by the SGX-ST from time to time and the provisions of the Catalist Rules for the time being in force (in each case, unless such compliance has been waived by the SGX-ST), all applicable legal requirements under the Companies Act, and otherwise, the Constitution for the time being of the Company. - (4) Unless previously revoked or varied by the Company in general meeting, such authority conferred by this Resolution shall continue in force until the conclusion of the next annual general meeting of the Company or the date by which the next annual general meeting of the Company is required by law to be held, whichever is the earlier."
-[Explanatory Note (3)] [Resolution 7] - 9.
-Authority to allot and issue shares under the UG Healthcare Scrip Dividend Scheme
+- (b) (notwithstanding the authority conferred by this Resolution may have ceased to be in force) issue Shares in pursuant of any Instruments made or granted by the Directors while this Resolution was in force, provided that: - (1) the aggregate number of Shares to be issued (including Shares to be issued in pursuance of Instruments made or granted pursuant to this Resolution), does not exceed one hundred percent (100%) of the total number of issued Shares (excluding treasury shares) in the capital of the Company (as calculated in accordance with sub-paragraph (2) below), of which the aggregate number of Shares and convertible securities to be issued (including Shares to be issued pursuant to the Instruments) other than on a pro rata basis to existing shareholders of the Company shall not exceed fifty per cent (50%) of the total number of issued Shares (excluding treasury shares) in the capital of the Company (as calculated in accordance with sub-paragraph (2) below); and - (2) (subject to such manner of calculation and adjustments as may be prescribed by the Singapore Exchange Securities Trading Limited (the "SGX-ST") for the purpose of determining the aggregate number of Shares (including Shares to be issued in pursuance of the Instruments, made or granted pursuant to this Resolution) that may be issued under sub-paragraph (1) above, the percentage of Shares (excluding treasury shares) that may be issued shall be based on the Company's total number of issued Shares (excluding treasury shares) at the date of the passing of this Resolution, after adjusting for (a) new Shares arising from the conversion or exercise of convertible securities or (b) new Shares arising from the exercising of share options or vesting of share awards outstanding and/or subsisting at the time of passing of this Resolution; provided that the options or awards were granted in compliance with Part VIII of Chapter 8 of the Catalist Rules; and (c) any subsequent bonus, consolidation or subdivision of Shares. - in exercising the authority conferred by this Resolution, the Company shall comply with the requirements imposed by the SGX-ST from time to time and the provisions of the Catalist Rules for the time being in force (in each case, unless such compliance has been waived by the SGX-ST), all applicable legal requirements under the Companies Act, and otherwise, the Articles of Association for the time being of the Company. - (4) Unless previously revoked or varied by the Company in general meeting, such authority conferred by this Resolution shall continue in force until the conclusion of the next annual general meeting of the Company or the date by which the next annual general meeting of the Company is required by law to be held, whichever is the earlier."